andrewwang247/radix-tree/README.md

 # Radix Tree

 The API defined in `trie.h` is that of a set with prefix operations.
-The map is implemented as a radix tree (a compact prefix tree or trie) in C++17.
-See <https://en.wikipedia.org/wiki/Radix_tree> for more information on radix trees.
+The map is implemented as a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) (a compact prefix tree or trie) in C++17.

 ## Usage